-One of our blog readers emailed asking- my Generac generator won’t start, what can I do?
+One of our blog readers, who teaches at CLR seminar, emailed asking- my Generac generator won’t start, what can I do?
 To keep it simple and straightforward for you, we’re going to look at some of the reasons why your Generac generator won’t start.

 Generac Generator Won’t Start

 For most people, a portable generator is a tool that’s needed, not on a daily basis.
 But when its needs arise, the unit must start at all costs.
 This is primarily during emergency power losses in the event of natural disasters.

 What can you do when your Generac generator won’t start in an emergency?
 When your portable genset doesn’t start when it’s needed the most, there are things to try.

 In most cases, these simple troubleshooting will solve the problem and your unit will be back to normal functioning.

 Before getting “serious” with troubleshooting, first, make sure that all the basics required to start a generator are present.

 - Does the unit have enough gas and oil